 They are aimed at preschool, kindergarten and early elementary teachers, but homeschool moms may find them helpful too!

-You can access a couple of the free teacher resources right here on this page.
-The others are scattered through my site - you will find a brief description of each freebie here and then you can click through to the ones you are interested in.
+These free printables are scattered through my site - you will find a brief description of each freebie here and then you can click through to the ones you are interested in.

 I have a page full of gross motor exercises on my website that are easy to implement in your classroom.
 Best of all, you can access a Free Printable OT Mom E-Book TM !

 Hop on over to read my article - and don't forget to scroll down to get your free printable at the end!